Szzzzzzzzzzzz/Sprinters/README.md

 built on AWS as network server, PHP is selected as the programming language, and uses MySQL as the database

-### How to connect with our wordpress.org
+### How to build pages with our IDE.
 1. login https://healthsprinters.me/wp-admin
 2. Select Page button and find the page you want to design.
+3. Select Edit with Elementor to use plugin to build pages.

 ## Iteration works
 Iteration 1: https://healthsprinters.me/
 Iteration 2: https://www.healthsprinters.me/children-vaccination/